reven86/wotreplay-parser/README.md

 * `player_id`: the subject of the track status
 * `sub_type`: the sub-type of the packet
 * `target`: player receiving the damage

+### Sub Type 0x25

+Player flags (??)

+* `player_id`: the player id, seems to be a list but I never saw more than one item here
+* `flags`: state and death reason ???
+    0x10 .... - nothing interesting.. dunno
+    0x11 0x05(0x0d) - player is ammoracked
+    0x14 0x05 - player is on fire

 ### Sub Type 0x29